dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 paul@sprocket:~$
 ```

-Subsequent attempts to use this channel will return a 404 status code
+Subsequent attempts to use this channel will return a 404 status code,
-and it will not appear in the channel list.
+as will attempts to query the channel's status or modify the channel.

 ```console
 paul@sprocket:~$ curl -D- -u paul -H 'Accept: application/json' \